 New York City has 32 school districts.
 There are three districts in NYC where all the schools are nonzoned, and students living in these districts have priority to attend all schools in the district.
 These districts are:

-- Year-round, you can also call 311 to learn your district and zoned school.
+Year-round, you can enter your address at schoolsearch.schools.nyc or call 311 to find your school district and learn about any zoned school(s).

 Dual Language Programs